Sisco as a company

 Where we’re going

 Our strong growth has definitely been fueled by our courage to think, be and do differently.
-We’ve built around 500 homes over the course of our entire history, and we’ll build at lease the same number of homes in 2017 alone.
-That also means that our annual turnover is expected to double from 2016 to 2017.
+We’ve built several hundrends of homes over the course of our entire history, and we’ll build a lot more of homes in 2017 alone.
+That also means that our annual turnover is expected almost to triple from 2016 to 2017.
 Our growth story got another boost in 2016 when the funds managed by Sentica Partners Ltd. became our majority partner.

 One time one of our building sites happened to be in the way of some moor frogs.
 Or to be more precise, their ditches.
 Well, we believe there’s enough room for all of us, so we dug new ditches for them along the edges of the plot and they’re happily croaking there to this day.